sonic-net/sonic-mgmt/test_reporting/README.md

 # SONiC Test Reporting

 ## Setup environment

+There are two options to run the test reporting scripts:
+1. Inside the sonic-mgmt container (recommended)
+2. On a Linux host

+### Option 1, inside the sonic-mgmt container (recommended)
-In the sonic-mgmt container:
+Go to this folder in the sonic-mgmt container:
 ```
-source /var/johnar/env-python3/bin/activate
+cd <your_path_to_sonic-mgmt>/test_reporting
 ```

+### Option 2, on a Linux host
 On a Linux host (verified against Ubuntu 20.04, but should work anywhere python3/virtualenv are supported):
 ```
 virtualenv env
 source env/bin/activate
+cd <your_path_to_sonic-mgmt>/test_reporting
 pip3 install -r requirements.txt
 ```

 ## Uploading test results to a Kusto/Azure Data Explorer (ADX) cluster
-You need to add the following environment variables first:
+You need to export the following environment variables first:
 - TEST_REPORT_INGEST_KUSTO_CLUSTER: The ingest URL of your kusto/ADX cluster
 - TEST_REPORT_AAD_TENANT_ID: The tenant ID of your Azure Active Directory (AAD) tenant
 - TEST_REPORT_AAD_CLIENT_ID: The client ID for your AAD application